h

 R -v- KO & Others – St Albans Crown Court [2025]

-Jay is due to represent a defendant in July 2025 accused of being the head of a gang who kidnapped someone using firearms and knives.
+Jay was instructed to represent a defendant in July 2025 accused of being the head of a gang who kidnapped someone using firearms and knives.
 Jay is sole counsel for the defendant.

 R -v- NM & Others – Central Criminal Court [2025]

 Jay was being led by James Scobie K.C. in a trial where the defendants were accused of murder in the context of drug gang disputes.
-After the defence statement was settled, the crown reviewed the case and offered no evidence.
+After the defence statement was settled, the crown reviewed the case and offered no evidence on murder.

 R-v-SC Luton Crown Court [2025]